kiorky/db_smart_backup/README.rst

   it, this consists just on writing a 'global' and a 'dump' function.
 For more information, read the sources luke.

+- **WARNING**
+  DO NOT PUT DATA UNDER THE DATADIR ELSE THAN WHAT DBSMARTBACKUP

 So main features/requirements are: